-In May 2014, the FASB issued an accounting standard update regarding revenue from customer contracts to transfer goods and services or enter into contracts for the transfer of non-financial assets (unless covered by other standards for example insurance or lease contracts).
-Under the new guidance, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration which the entity expects to be entitled in exchange for those goods or services.
-The updates are effective for the Company beginning the first quarter of the fiscal year ending June 30, 2018.
-Early application is not permitted.
-The Company is currently evaluating the impact of this accounting standard update on the consolidated financial statements.
+In May 2014, the FASB issued an accounting standard update regarding revenue from customer contracts to transfer goods and services or non-financial assets unless the contracts are covered by other standards (for example, insurance or lease contracts).
+Under the new guidance, an entity should recognize revenue in connection with the transfer of promised goods or services to customers in an amount that reflects the consideration that the entity expects to be entitled to receive in exchange for those goods or services.
+In addition, the new standard requires that reporting companies disclose the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
+The updates are effective for the Company beginning in the first quarter of the fiscal year ending June 30, 2018.
+In July 2015, the FASB announced a deferral of the effective date by one year, with early adoption on the original effective date permitted.
+The new revenue standard may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
+The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.

-In June 2014, the FASB issued an accounting standard update regarding stock-based compensation that clarifies the accounting when terms of an award provide that a performance target could be achieved after the requisite service period.
-The amendments require that a performance target that affects vesting which could be achieved after the requisite service period be treated as a performance condition.
+In April 2015, the FASB issued an accounting standard update for customer's cloud based fees.
+The guidance changes what a customer must consider in determining whether a cloud computing arrangement contains a software license.
+If the arrangement contains a software license, the customer would account for the fees related to the software license element in accordance with guidance related to internal use software; if the arrangement does not contain a software license, the customer would account for the arrangement as a service contract.
 The update is effective for the Company beginning in the first quarter of the Company's fiscal year ending June 30, 2017, with early adoption permitted.
-The Company is currently evaluating the impact of this accounting standard update on the consolidated financial statements.
+The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.